Statistical Learning Theory for Control: A Finite Sample Perspective

 namely, the Markov parameter estimation error should be smaller than the smallest singular value of the true Hankel matrix $\Hk_{k_1,p}$.
 Such a condition is a fundamental limitation of the SVD procedure; it guarantees that the singular vectors related to small singular values of $\Hk_{k_1,p}$ are separated from the singular vectors coming from the noise which can be arbitrary.
 While in the asymptotic regime such a condition is satisfied asymptotically, in the finite sample regime, it imposes a high sample complexity as the smallest singular value of the Hankel matrix can be very small in practice.
 It is an interesting open problem to look at different realization approaches or model reduction techniques so that we avoid this restrictive robustness condition.

 \begin{open_prob}[Comparison of subspace algorithms]Most results in the finite sample regime analyze the performance of the Ho-Kalman method (or similar variants)~\cite{oymak2021revisiting,tsiamis2019finite,sarkar2021finite,lee2019non}.
 However, in the subspace identification literature this realization approach is rarely used.
-Popular subspace identification algorithms, e.g., MOESP~\cite{verhaegen2007filtering} and N4SID~\cite{van2012subspace}, use some type of preprocessing before the SVD truncation step, pre-multiplying or post-multiplying the Hankel matrix with appropriate weights.
-It is an open problem to study how this step affects the finite sample complexity of identification, especially the SVD robustness condition. \end{open_prob}
+Popular subspace identification algorithms, e.g., MOESP~\cite{verhaegen2007filtering} and N4SID~\cite{van2012subspace}, pre-multiply and/or post-multiply the Hankel matrix with appropriate weighting matrices, before performing the SVD step--see, for example, Section 3 in~\cite{qin2006overview}.
+Several asymptotic properties of such algorithmic variations have been studied before~\cite{bauer2005asymptotic}.
+However, it is an open problem to compare such algorithms using finite-sample methods.
+In particular, under finite samples, a robustness condition like~\eqref{ID_eq:SVD_robustness} should be satisfied for the SVD step to be well-behaved.
+Different methods lead to different robustness conditions, affecting finite-sample performance.
+Such robustness conditions did not appear before in asymptotic analyses, e.g. see~\cite{bauer2000impact}, since as the number of samples goes to infinity, the SVD error decays continuously. \end{open_prob}